TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 Deleting a DDEV Instance
 ------------------------

-If you want to delete the project you just created you can delete it by calling the following command in your new projects root folder:
+If you want to delete the project you just created you can remove it by calling the following command in your new projects root folder:

 ..  code-block:: bash